Data Marts

 Table types

 The Zus Aggregated Profile (or ZAP) is an up-to-date, comprehensive record of a given patient's health history, assembled and curated by Zus from various external data networks.
-The ZAP is structured to include first-party data written and managed by your Builder organization, Zus-summarized and de-duplicated (Lens) data, and third-party data from EHR networks, pharmacy-sourced medication data, admission notifications (ADT), and lab notifications via the Zus subscription.
+The ZAP includes first-party data written and managed by your Builder organization, Zus summarized Lens data, and third-party data from EHR, pharmacy, ADT, and lab networks.
+Zus data marts make available all of this information in three types of tables.

 Table Type | Description | Examples |